Iowa Attractions December 22, 2022

 From a notorious location for UFO sightings to a museum dedicated completely to the hobo way of life, Iowa is home to some true oddities.
 Some of these places are creepy, some are silly, and all of them are weird!
 Here is a short list of some of our favorite crazy things to do in Iowa.
 How many of these

 If you've always wanted to visit the Sistine Chapel, but just don't have the kind of money for a costly trip to Europe, we have your solution.
 A graffiti artist named Paco Rosic bought an abandoned warehouse in Waterloo and recreated Michelangelo’s Sistine Chapel ceiling.
 Then he turned the place into a restaurant, which you can now go eat at.
+It's called

 2. The Future Birthplace of Captain Kirk, Riverside

-3. The Hobo Museum, Britt
+3. The National Hobo Museum, Britt

-4. Zombie Burger, Des Moines
+4. Zombie Burger + Drink Lab, Des Moines

 is just the thing for you!
 The restaurant itself is filled with zombie-themed decor, and their food is to die for - no pun intended.

 5. The World's Largest Popcorn Ball, Sac City

 , which weighs 3,100 pounds.
 This record-breaking ball of popcorn is worth the visit if you're ever in the area.

 6. Fong's Pizza, Des Moines

 The story of Fong's is a funny one; the legend goes that the restaurant used to serve Chinese food, but when the new owners bought it to turn it into a pizza place, they didn't want to change the decor, and so Fong's Pizza was born.
 Fong's is popular for their fun, Asian-inspired theme, and their delicious pizza.
 This

 7. The Ice Cave, Decorah